GB&I 12.5 – 11.5 USA

 Match Notes

-This third consecutive win by GB&I was all the more impressive as the team contained none of the superstar amateurs that had featured in the previous two matches and because it required a stunning singles performance on the final afternoon.
+This third consecutive win by GB&I was all the more impressive as the team contained none of the superstar amateurs that had featured in the previous two matches and because it required a strong 5.5-2.5 singles performance by the team on the final afternoon.

-Jack Doherty, the reigning Australian Amateur champion, and Richard Finch, the recent winner of the St. Andrews Links Trophy, were both considered unfortunate to miss out for GB&I.
+Jack Doherty, the reigning Australian Amateur champion, and Richard Finch, the recent winner of the St. Andrews Links Trophy, were both considered unfortunate to miss out for GB&I after solid seasons.

 2003 Walker Cup Player’s Badge (Photo: OldSportsAuction.com)